-The maximum amount you can contribute to a traditional or Roth (subject to eligibility) IRA was unchanged from 2020 and remains $6,000 in 2021.
+The maximum amount you can contribute to a traditional or Roth (subject to eligibility) IRA was unchanged from 2021 and remains $6,000 in 2022.
 Those age 50 and older may make an additional catch-up contribution of up to $1,000.
-For the year 2020 and later, there is no age limit on making regular contributions to traditional or Roth IRAs.
+There is no age limit on making regular contributions to traditional or Roth IRAs.

 You must have taxable compensation to contribute to an IRA.
 If you earned less than $6,000 of taxable compensation, you may contribute 100% of your taxable compensation up to $6,000.
 If you are married and file a joint return, you may be able to contribute to an IRA even if you didn’t have taxable compensation as long as your spouse did.
 Each spouse can make a contribution up to the current limit; however, the total of your combined contributions can’t be more than the taxable compensation reported on your joint return.

 You can contribute to both a traditional IRA and a Roth IRA in 2022, but your total contributions cannot exceed the annual limit of $6,000 (or $7,000 if age 50 or over).